elfsternberg/boggle-solver/README.md

 The file `twl06.txt.xz` included in the project root is a copy of the unofficial North American Scrabble™ word list.

+## Boggle Board Generator

+A folder in this project contains a [Boggle board generator](./boggle-board-maker), in case you feel like making your own.
+Like this one, it's a library with a standalone binary.

 ## ToDo